MarkReddy87/project-1---mindfullness/README.md

         <ol>
             <li>I chose a lot of pastel colors that are easy on the eye and calming to the user</li>
             <li>I used a number of color palette sites to broaden my options all of wich are listed below</li>
             <li>With the font it was very important to me that it looked clean and subtle at the same time.
-Even with so many to choose from on Google Fonts I feel I made the right choice with Raleway and I used the classic Sans Serif as the fallback.</li>
+Even with so many to choose from on Google Fonts I feel I made the right choice with Raleway and Lato.
+I used the classic Sans Serif as the fallback.</li>
         </ol>
     <li>Layout / Content</li>
         <ol>